 CNET handles some of the heaviest traffic on the market.
 As of this writing, neither site complies with the W3C validator.
 How about heavy-hitters CNET and eBay?
 Failed.
 What about the Adobe software website?
 Failed.

 W3C validation is not the web developer’s Holy Grail.
 Because validation does not guarantee a site will look the same from platform to platform, from browser to browser.
-Furthermore validation does not assure that markup is efficiently written or adheres to a given entity’s assessment of best practices.
-What it mean is that the developer has coded a functional document and used no markup in addition to that specified by the guidelines.
+Furthermore, validation does not assure that markup is efficiently written or adheres to a given entity’s assessment of best practices.
+It means that the developer has coded a functional document and used no markup in addition to that specified by the guidelines.

 No harm in that, is there?

 VISIONEFX provides services to small business owners throughout the United States.
 Services include Linux web development in Word Press, Drupal, Moodle, and Joomla.
 Windows SQL web development in ASPX .NET and DNN.
 We also provide expert SEO and web maintenance services.